 Assessment, internal moderation and quality assurance activities are subject to external moderation and quality assurance conducted by GA.

-Centres operating this model are subject to the GA Centre Assessment and Standards Scrutiny (CASS) and General Moderation Policy.
+This qualification is subject to the GA Centre Assessment and Standards Scrutiny (CASS) and General Moderation Policy.

 2.3 Registering Candidates & Unique Learner Numbers